post-self/post-self.ink/content/about/characters.md

 * [*Toledot*](https://toledot.post-self.ink)
 * [*Nevi'im*](https://neviim.post-self.ink)
 * [*Mitzvot*](https://mitzvot.post-self.ink)
+* "Selected Letters" (mentioned)

 ## The Bălan clade

 ### Ioan Bălan (ey/em)

-Ioan Bălan is a historian, investigative journalist, writer, and much later, actor and playwright.
+Ioan Bălan (*yoh-ahn buh-lahn*) is a historian, investigative journalist, writer, and much later, actor and playwright.
 Ey uploaded in 2238 to help eir brother, Dragoş Bălan, after their parents' death, and began working with Dear, Also, The Tree That Was Felled of the Ode clade in 2305 on a project that resulted in the well-received book *On the Perils of Memory*.
 Later, while working on *An Expanded History of Our World*, ey entered into a romantic relationship with another Odist, May Then My Name Die With Me.
 Ey's described as of average height, a little soft, and with tousled blond hair.
 Ey has kept eir masculine name and relatively masculine appearance from phys-side, dressing in 'faux-academic garb' (usually slacks, a dress shirt, a sweater vest, a bow tie, and occasionally a jacket), though ey describes eir gender as fluid.
+May Then My Name occasionally uses the pet name Ionuţ (*yoh-nootz*)

 [![Ioan as depicted on the cover of Qoheleth](/img/dearioan.png)](/img/dearioan.png)